 No previous study of the language is required.
 If you have previously studied Chinese, you will take more advanced classes.
 There are also units specifically designed for native speakers of Chinese.

-Asia is diverse, rapidly changing and full of opportunities.
-These majors will ensure you are prepared for your future career.
+China is rapidly changing and full of opportunities.
+Chinese major will ensure you are prepared for your future career.

 Chinese is offered as part of the Bachelor of Arts.
 You can enhance your studies with a secondary major or choose from a range of elective units to support your career goals.